winstonjs/winston-daily-rotate-file/README.md

 ## Restrict to specific level

-Use boolean flag __restrictToLevel__ so you could create a lgo of only the specified level, default is false
+Use boolean flag __restrictToLevel__ so you could create a log of only the specified level, default is false
 example:
 ``` js
   new (winstonFileRotator)({